How Can You Spot a Bad Paint Job?

 - Mismatch.
 New color doesn’t match original paint.

 - Orange Peel.
 Skin of an orange appearance.

 - Peeling.
 Paint that is coming off edges or anywhere on a vehicle.

 - Pin-holing.
 Tiny holes or groups of holes.

 - Water Spotting/Wet Spots.
 Dulling of gloss in spots.

 - Wrinkling.
 Wrinkling on your car’s paint and not your skin.

 How To Get a Bad Paint Job Fixed

 After you notice any one of theses paint mistakes call the shop right away, and then text or email the shop pictures.
 Document the problem as soon as possible as to avoid issues down the line.
 This also prevents that the paint get damaged even more.
-So, the sooner the paint shop can see your car in-person the sooner you get the paint repaired.
-If you run into any issues, we recommend you take the appropriate steps to repair the problem as soon as possible.
-For more information read our blog on what to do when a paint shop does a mistake here.
+So, the sooner the paint shop can see your car in-person, the sooner you get the paint repaired.
+If you run into any issues, we recommend you take the appropriate steps to repair the problem properly.
+For more information read our blog on what to do when a paint shop does a mistake.

 Should I add something else?
 Please let me know in the comments below.
 Thanks for taking the time to read my blog.
 If there is something you want me to write about let me know, I will do my best to write about it.
 If you ever need any auto body or paint work and you live in the Van Nuys or Los Angeles area call or text me 818.793.7728.